100 Notable alumni of

 -

-Angel Chavdarov Dzhambazki is a Bulgarian nationalist politician who served as Member of the European Parliament from 2014 to 2024.
-He is also a co-chairman of VMRO, having joined the nationalist party's youth organization in 1997 and gradually progressed through its ranks.
+Angel Chavdarov Dzhambazki is a Bulgarian politician who served as Member of the European Parliament from 2014 to 2024.
+He is also a member of the far-right party VMRO-BND and served as its co-chairman, having joined the nationalist party's youth organization in 1997 and gradually progressed through its ranks.

 -